 We are in the Romsey Deanery and part of the Winchester Diocese.

 Rector Rev. Tom Benson.
 Our Associate Priest is Revd.
-Jane Thompson and our Hon.Assistant Clergyman is The Very Revd.
-Trevor Beeson.
+Jane Thompson.
+Our Ordinand Anthony Cross (Priest in Training) .
 Mr Alan Manners holds the Bishop's Commission for Mission (BCM) and assists with leading worship.